laraadeboye/Steghub-Devops-Cloud-Engineer/CI-WITH-ANSIBLE-SOME-DEVOPS-TOOLS/ci-with-ansi-sona-jenkins-artifactory.md

-# CI/CD PIPELINE FOR A PHP BASED APP
+# CI/CD PIPELINE FOR A PHP BASED APP WITH JENKINS, ANSIBLE, ARTIFACTORY, SONARQUBE

 PHP is an interpreted language and apps that are based on it can be deployed directly unto a server without compiling.
 Deploying an app directly, however makes it difdicult to package the app for releases.